luanbartole/luanbartole/README.md

 ## Hello, I am Luan Bartole!

-- 🔭 I'm currently working with SRE/DevOps
+- 🔭 I'm currently studying to go to college.
+I aspire to do Mechanical Engineering and work with Robotics.
 - 🌱 I'm currently studying Python.

 <div align="center">